-Patterns of nesting success of the three species have fluctuated in synchrony among seasons (Whiting 2016), as shown in long-term patterns of standardised seasons below (Figure 16).
+Patterns of nesting success of the three species have fluctuated in synchrony among seasons (Whiting 2016), as shown in long-term patterns of standardised seasons below (Figure 18).
 In general, when nesting success peaked for green turtles, it also peaked for loggerhead and hawksbill turtles.
 When nesting success declined for green turtles, it was also lower for loggerhead and hawksbill turtles.
-In the 2022-23 intensive peak season, nesting success for the NW Cape rookeries increased from the previous season for green and loggerhead turtles but declined slightly for hawksbill turtles.
-Nesting success was above the long-term average for all three species.
+In the 2023-24 intensive peak season at NW Cape, nesting success decreased substantially from the previous season for all three species.
+Nesting success was well below the long-term average for all three species.

 Nesting success for green turtles has generally been lower than for loggerhead and hawksbill turtles.
-Nesting success of 31.8% in the 2022-23 standardised season was above average (27.1%).
-It has ranged from 16.9 to 37.2% since 2002-03.
+Nesting success of 14.4% in the 2023-24 standardised season was below average (26.5%), and the lowest since NTP began.
+It has ranged from 14.4% (current season) to 37.2% since 2002-03.

-Nesting success for loggerhead turtles in the 2022-23 standardised season was the highest since the NTP began (56.2%).
-The long-term average is 41.7% with a minimum of 27.5% in 2002-03.
+Nesting success for loggerhead turtles in the 2023-24 standardised season was the third lowest since the NTP began (34.8%).
+The long-term average is 41.4% with a range of 27.5% to 56.2% since 2002-03.